ConnorSwis/timelapse-bot/README.md

 # Timelapse Bot

 This is a Discord bot that compiles images captured for timelapse from anywhere with an internet connection.
+This is my first project with [Discord.js](https://discord.js.org).

 ## Add your bot